joelwangusa/chai/README.md

 - Build Custom Chai Chat model with Langchain
 - Use FastAPI build interface for the front end
 - Use Next.js to create a simple/ugly chatbot
+- Chat summary when needed
+- Two bots chat with each other
+- TDD: comprehensive pytest for each API
+- Relay on front end to submit the chat history instead of backend
+- Keep backend chat history(store in memory) but can be store in database in the future

 ### TODO: